 I am a Disciples of Christ pastor, church historian, and author.
 I currently serve as Pastor of Central Woodward Christian Church (Disciples of Christ) of Troy, Michigan.
 As a writer, I have authored several books, as well as numerous articles and book reviews.
 I was a contributor to the Oxford Dictionary of National Biography and have written for such journals as Church History, Anglican and Episcopal History, Progressive Christian, Christian Century and Congregations.
-I am the current editor of Sharing the Practice (Academy of Parish Clergy) and among the books already published, I have a number of books that have appeared with Energion Publications -- Unfettered Spirit: Spiritual Gifts for a New Great Awakening, Worshiping with Charles Darwin, Ultimate Allegiance: The Subversive Nature of the Lord's Prayer and Ephesians: A Participatory Study Guide, and Faith in the Public Square (2012).
+I am the current editor of Sharing the Practice (Academy of Parish Clergy) and among the books already published, I have a number of books that have appeared with Energion Publications -- Marriage in Interesting Times: A Participatory Study Guide, Unfettered Spirit: Spiritual Gifts for a New Great Awakening, Worshiping with Charles Darwin, Ultimate Allegiance: The Subversive Nature of the Lord's Prayer and Ephesians: A Participatory Study Guide, and Faith in the Public Square (2012).
 I'm also editing a new series of books for the Academy of Parish Clergy entitled Conversations in Ministry.
-My most recent book is titled Freedom in Covenant (Wipf and Stock, 2015).
+I'm also the author of Freedom in Covenant (Wipf and Stock, 2015).
 For more on my books, see my Amazon Author Page: amazon.com/author/robertcornwall.

 Education wise I hold a Ph.D. in Historical Theology from Fuller Theological Seminary, along with an M.Div. from Fuller and a B.S. degree from Northwest Christian University in Eugene, OR.

 As you will see from the contents of this blog, together with my other writings, I have a strong interest in theology, the church, the ecumenical movement, interfaith dialogue, and politics.
-Regarding my ecumenical and interfaith ministry, I have served as chair of the Ecumenics Commission for the Christian Church (Disciples of Christ) in Michigan, and am currently the Convener of the Troy-area Interfaith Group.
-I also served as President of the Metro Coalition of Congregations, which has become DRIVE (Detroit Regional Interfaith Voice for Equity).
+Regarding my ecumenical and interfaith ministry, I currently serve as Chair of the Commission on Ministry for the Christian Church (Disciples of Christ) in Michigan and a Chaplain for the Troy Police Department.
+I also served as Convener of the Troy-area Interfaith Group, President of the Metro Coalition of Congregations, which has become DRIVE (Detroit Regional Interfaith Voice for Equity).
 Before coming to Michigan, I served as President of the Greater Santa Barbara Clergy Association, the University Religious Conference at UCSB, and was founding convener of the Lompoc Interfaith Group.